Doooooo0o/configz/README.md

  * allow to configure a debian/ubuntu rudder node to report to a rudder server
  * you need a working rudder-server (https://www.rudder-project.org/doc-4.1/_install_rudder_server.html)
  * use rudder_server variable to configure your rudderserver IP (rudder advice to use IP addresses instead of DNS)
+* unbound
+ * Possibility to deploy unbound as a local resolver, with forwading zone to your local DNS server (ie .lan, .home, ...)
+ * You need to add unbound variables (see below)

 ## example host file
 =====